Skip to main content

 Biography

-Walter Ufer was a leading member of the group of artists who worked in Taos, New Mexico in the early twentieth century, painting the landscape and native inhabitants of the Southwest in a naturalistic manner.
-Ufer was born in Louisville, Kentucky, to German immigrant parents.
+Walter Ufer worked in Taos, New Mexico in the early twentieth century, painting the landscape and native inhabitants of the Southwest in a naturalistic manner.
+Ufer grew up in Louisville, Kentucky, in a German immigrant family.
 His father was a gunsmith with a talent for engraving, and he encouraged his son's interest in art.
 Ufer apprenticed to a commercial lithographer and finished his training in Dresden, Germany, working as a printer and engraver.
 Deciding to pursue a career as a painter, he enrolled in two art schools there, and later continued his studies at the Art Institute of Chicago and at Smith's Academy, another Chicago art school.
 He became a teacher at Smith's Academy and worked as a commercial illustrator while establishing himself as a portrait painter.
 In 1911, Ufer returned to Germany to study in Munich for two years; he also traveled and painted in Paris, Italy, and North Africa.